-Although similar, ballistic training should not be confused with plyometrics, which encompasses an eccentric pre-stretching, followed a rapid rebound ; thereby benefitting from the power amplifying effect of the muscle-tendon unit known as the stretch-shortening cycle .
+Although similar, ballistic training should not be confused with plyometrics, which encompasses an eccentric pre-stretching, followed by a rapid rebound ; thereby benefitting from the power-amplifying effect of the muscle-tendon unit known as the stretch-shortening cycle .

 Despite there being some crossover between the training styles (i.e. certain exercises could be classed as either ballistic or plyometric), ballistic exercises are typically concentric only in nature, meaning that the lowering or yielding phase of an exercise is removed.
 This allows more time to produce force, meaning larger loads (e.g. up to 90 % 1RM) can be utilised .

 Because of these differences, plyometric and ballistic training develop neuromuscular power via different mechanisms.
 Plyometrics improves the storage and utilisation of elastic energy, interactions of contractile and elastic elements, potentiation of contractile and elastic filaments, as well as stretch reflexes .
 Whereas ballistic training improves neural factors including motor-unit recruitment , firing frequency, and intra- and inter-muscular coordination [11, 47].

 Olympic lifting derivatives , bench throws [8, 31], and jumps squats are all excellent examples of ballistic training exercises.